joelgammah/joelgammah/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I am a student at Wofford College, pursuing a major in Computer Science with a minor in Mathematics.
+- 🔭 I am currently a junior at Wofford College, pursuing a major in Computer Science with a minor in Mathematics.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Python and C++
 - 👯 I am driven to utilize my skills and knowledge to develop innovative software solutions.
 - 📫 How to reach me: https://www.linkedin.com/in/joelgammah/ https://instagram.com/_joel.gama?igshid=MjEwN2IyYWYwYw==
 - 😄 Pronouns: He / Him